AvishaKulkarni/Google_Clone/README.md

 _So basically it is a combination of HTML and CSS programming giving a simple non-responsive google homepage Clone.
-Since I am starting my journey on GITHUB with this simpe project I hope to take my progress chart exponentially higher._
+Since I am starting my journey on GITHUB with this simple project I hope to take my progress chart exponentially higher._
 ***